matthewbrake/bill-ocr-v4/README.md

 ### Ollama's Multi-Pass Data Fusion Framework

-Extracting data from charts is a known challenge for general-purpose multimodal models.
-To solve this, this application uses a specialized workflow for local Ollama models that significantly improves accuracy:
+Extracting precise data from charts is a known challenge for general-purpose multimodal models.
+To solve this, this application uses a specialized workflow for local Ollama models that plays to the strengths of different technologies:

-1.  **Targeted Chart Analysis**: The application first identifies the likely chart area on the bill.
-It runs a targeted OCR pass on just this area to extract all text elements (months, units, legend) along with their precise coordinates.
-2.  **Visual-Textual Fusion**: A specialized prompt is sent to the Ollama model, providing it with both the cropped chart image and the coordinate-aware text from step 1.
-The model's task is no longer to "read" the chart from scratch, but to fuse the visual information (the bars) with the provided text labels, resulting in a structured JSON object of the chart's data.
+1.  **Programmatic Chart Analysis**: Instead of asking the AI to "see" the chart, a new utility (`utils/chartProcessor.ts`) takes control.
+    *   **Targeted OCR**: It performs highly-focused OCR scans on predefined regions for the chart's X and Y axes, accurately reading the month labels and the vertical scale.
+    *   **Pixel-Level Bar Detection**: The utility then loads the image onto a virtual canvas and analyzes the pixels within the chart area.
+For each month, it scans vertically to find the highest "dark" pixel, programmatically determining the exact height of each bar.
+    *   **Data Calculation**: It converts these pixel heights into real values (e.g., kWh) by creating a scale based on the Y-axis values it read via OCR.
+    *   The result of this stage is a perfectly structured, highly accurate JSON object representing the chart data.

+2.  **Full-Page OCR**: In parallel, a standard OCR pass is run on the entire bill image to extract all other text-based information (account details, line items, etc.).

-3.  **Final Assembly**: In the final pass, a different prompt is sent to the model.
-It receives the full-page OCR text and the structured chart JSON from the previous step.
-Its job is to assemble the final, complete bill data, using the reliable pre-analyzed chart data and focusing its efforts on the remaining text-based fields.
+3.  **AI for Final Assembly**: In the final pass, the Ollama model is given a much simpler task.
+It receives the full-page OCR text and the perfect, pre-analyzed chart JSON from the previous steps.
+Its job is no longer to interpret a complex image, but to act as a data structuring expert: it intelligently assembles the final bill data, cleans up OCR errors in the text, and correctly assigns years to the chart months based on the statement date.

-This "divide and conquer" approach plays to the strengths of each technology: OCR for precise text extraction and the LLM for structured data assembly and reasoning.
+This "divide and conquer" approach is far more robust.
+It uses programmatic analysis for tasks requiring precision (pixel analysis) and leverages the LLM for tasks requiring reasoning and language understanding (structuring messy text).

 ### Why Formspree instead of SMTP?